geofoluugm/WP-1.6-Geo-AI-for-Carbon-Storage-Assessment/README.md

 - Shallow learning algorithms (e.g., Random Forest, SVM, etc.).
 - Deep learning architectures (e.g., CNN, U-Net, or other variations depending on the product).

-*Note: Detailed dataset metadata and methodology will be provided in each product folder.
+***Note**: Detailed dataset metadata and methodology will be provided in each product folder.

 ## Outputs
 - Trained models in .pth and .joblib formats.